Summary of broadband development in Hungary

-The National Digitalisation Strategy 2021-2030 was approved in 2021.
-It aims to provide 95% of households with gigabit networks, increase digital skills of the population, support digitalisation of business processes as well as increase use of e-government services.
+The National Digitalisation Strategy 2022-2030 was approved in 2022.
+It aims to provide 95% of households with gigabit networks, to increase digital skills of the population, to support digitalisation of business processes, and to increase the use of e-government services.

 Responsible authorities

-- Strategies concerning the use of information and communication technology including broadband policies fall under the responsibility of the Ministry of Technology and Industry (Technológiai és Ipari Minisztérium).
+- Strategies concerning the use of information and communication technology including digital connectivity policies fall under the responsibility of the Ministry of Technology and Industry (Technológiai és Ipari Minisztérium).

 - The Governmental Information Technology Development Agency (KIFÜ) operates under the supervision of the Ministry of Technology and Industry.
 The agency manages IT projects dealing with central public administration and guided by the Government, e.g. the Superfast Internet Program and acts as national Broadband Competence Office (BCO).

-- The National Media Infocommunications Authority (Nemzeti Média- és Hírközlési Hatóság, NMHH) provides regulation concerning fixed and wireless electronic communications and is also responsible for the wireless broadband strategy.
+- The National Media Infocommunications Authority (Nemzeti Média- és Hírközlési Hatóság, NMHH) provides regulation concerning fixed and wireless electronic communications and is also responsible for the wireless digital connectivity strategy.

-The Hungary’s National Digitalisation Strategy 2021-2030 was approved in Autumn 2021.
-The strategy is based on four pillars: digital infrastructure, digital skills, digital economy and digital state.
-It sets out the following targets to be achieved by 2030:
+The Hungary’s National Digitalisation Strategy 2022-2030 is based on four pillars: digital infrastructure, digital skills, digital economy, and digital state.
+It sets out the following targets:

-- 95% of households covered by gigabit networks,
+- 95% of households covered by gigabit networks by 2030

 The strategy outlines infrastructural, educational and economic support measures.
 To ensure the availability of wired and wireless digital infrastructure with adequate service capability and quality, the strategy foresees the development of gigabit networks, digital infrastructure of educational and higher education institutions, further development of the national telecommunications backbone network, wireless communication for professional organisations, expanding supercomputing capacity as well as encouraging development of 5G networks.